Nurses Narratives Margaret Aitken

 Xmas Day passed off very happily.
 Lots of the Sisters

-as I know there was no casualties.
+as I know there were no casualties.

 In the afternoon the Nursing Staff gave an afternoon tea

-by the laundry which was well attended.
+to xll & sundry which was well attended.

 Of course by this time we were able to procure stores

 from London.
-The Sisters had their Xmas dinner on
+The Sisters had their Xmas Dinner on

 Boxing Day & thanks to the Home Sister, who had one of

-the hardest jobs in the hospital, it was very good.
+the hardest jobs in the Hospital, it was very good.

 a nice dance.
 The latter was not a great success as